SvenTiigi/FlyoverKit/README.md

 </p>

 ## Flyover Protocol
-The `flyover` protocol represents the base layer of the `FlyoverKit`.
-The protocol is used to perform a flyover on the given coordinate.
+The `flyover` protocol specifies a type with a `CLLocationCoordinat2D` property.
+It is used to perform a flyover on the given coordinate.

 ```swift
 public protocol Flyover {